poo-un/poo-un.github.io/content/docs/_index.md

 ---
 linkTitle: "Introduction"
-title: "Introduction to Object-Oriented Programming"
+title: "Object-Oriented Programming"
 cascade:
   type: docs
 ---
 ___

 {{< callout type="info" >}}
-  In this course, you’ll learn the fundamental skills of object-oriented programming for problem-solving.
+Welcome to our comprehensive Object-Oriented Programming (OOP) Course!
+In this course, you'll not only master the fundamental skills of OOP but also explore various methodologies to effectively apply these concepts in real-world problem-solving.
+Gain hands-on experience with practical coding exercises, in-depth theoretical explanations, and industry-focused interview preparation.
 {{< /callout >}}

 ___

 ## What is Object-Oriented Programming (OOP)?

 Object-Oriented Programming (OOP) is a programming model that arranges software design around data, or objects, rather than functions and logic.
-In this approach, an object is defined as a data field with unique attributes and behavior.
+In this approach, an object is defined as a data field with unique attributes (properties) and behavior (methods).

 OOP focuses on the objects that developers want to manipulate, rather than the logic required to manipulate them.
 This approach is particularly useful for large, complex programs that require constant updates or maintenance.
 Areas of application include manufacturing and design programs, as well as mobile applications.
 For example, OOP can be applied to develop manufacturing system simulation software.